Stone-Path-Engineering/events/_posts/2025-10-16-firmware-fellowship.md

 - 11:00 - Introductions and welcome
 - 11:10 - Technical presentation and discussion
-- 12:00 - Wrap up and networking
+- 12:00 - Wrap up and optional networking
 - 12:30 - Event conclusion

 ### Reserve Your Spot